 It is a little odd that Hispanic Heritage Month starts in the middle of the month.
 It was set up this way to include the independence days of several North American, Central American and South American countries, along with the anniversary of the “discovery” of the Americas by Christopher Columbus.

-On October 12, 1492 Christopher Columbus rediscovered the Americas for the Europeans
+- On October 12, 1492 Christopher Columbus claimed the Americas for the Europeans